-Secretariat support is provided by the Commonwealth Department of Agriculture, Water and the Environment.
+Secretariat support is provided by the Commonwealth Department of Agriculture, Fisheries and Forestry.

-The Secretary of the Department of Agriculture, Water and the Environment chairs the NBC as a member of the Agricultural Senior Officials Committee.
+The Secretary of the Department of Agriculture, Fisheries and Forestry chairs the NBC as a member of the Agricultural Senior Officials Committee.
 Membership comprises senior officials from the Australian, state and territory primary industry and/or environment agencies and jurisdictions may have up to two representatives.

 Animal Health Australia, Plant Health Australia and the Australian Local Government Association may be invited as observers.